-It appears to have been compiled hastily: towards the end of the manuscript some of the detail is carelessly recorded.
+The manuscript appears to have been compiled hastily as towards the end some of the detail is carelessly recorded.
 In spite of this, the Trinity manuscript is the most important surviving textual source for the play.
 It also reveals that Middleton was actively involved in the dissemination of his own work.

-The image on the left shows the title page, signed ‘by T.M.’.
+The image above shows the title page, signed ‘by T.M.’.
 Note that “iddleton” was added in a darker ink by a later hand.

 The most recent transcript of the text was published by the Malone society, see Howard-Hill, T. H., et al., A Game at Chess (Oxford, 1990).